 Dental Crown Lengthening

-If periodontal disease has affected your mouth, your jawbone may be too weak to support a dental implant you need.
-In cases like this, Dr. Lubin will often recommend natural bone regeneration (also known as bone grafting) to promote healthy bone growth and strengthen your jawbone.
-Over time, your jawbone can regain enough bone mass to support a dental implant.
+If periodontal disease has caused bone loss in the jaw, you may not have the support you need for dental implants.
+In cases like this, Dr. Pinero will often recommend bone regeneration (also known as bone grafting) to promote healthy bone growth and strengthen your jawbone to prepare for dental implant placement.
+Over time, your jawbone will regain the bone mass needed to support dental implants.

-Concerned about the effect gum disease like gingivitis can have on your smile?
-Call our Coral Springs dental practice today to schedule your appointment with Dr. Lubin.
+Concerned about the effects of gum disease and gingivitis on your smile?
+Call our Coral Springs dental practice today to schedule your appointment with Dr. Pinero.